Jamie Mackintosh: Super Rugby

 In 2007, Mackintosh was called into the Highlanders squad, where he played in three matches, all of them off the bench.
 In 2008, Mackintosh played in eleven Highlanders matches.
 He also scored two tries and received two yellow cards.
 He remained with the Highlanders until 2013, captaining the team for the 2010 and 2011 seasons.
 He joined the for the 2014 Super Rugby season, with whom he played until 2015.

 Top 14

 During the autumn 2015, Mackintosh joined the Top 14 side Montpellier.
 In 2016, Mackintosh returned to the Top 14 competition with Section Paloise.

 PRO Rugby

 In March 2016, Mackintosh joined the American newly formed PRO Rugby competition with the Ohio Aviators.
 He played in the competition's only season before returning to France.

 International career

 On Sunday, 26 October 2008, after a successful year with Southland making the semi-finals of the Air New Zealand Cup for the first time, he was named in the All Blacks squad to tour Europe in November of that year.
 He started in two matches for the All Blacks, the 32–6 victory in the test against Scotland and a full 80 minutes in the hard-fought 18–16 win against Munster.
 He did not appear again for the New Zealand team.

+Coaching career

+Mackintosh has served as an assistant coach for the Hurricanes since 2022, having previously spent two seasons as the forwards coach and scrum coach for Otago.